taublast/DrawnUi.Maui/README.md

 ## What's new

-Been/still busy with contractual work, all updates were ment for production apps:

-* New SkiaLayout type `Wrap`, can optionally align with `Split` and `SplitAlign` properties.
+* In Sandbox project we have new demos with features: Markdown, Xaml2Pdf.
+Note we could soon write tagged Pdfs when SkiaSharp appropriate nuget out.
+* `SkiaMarkdownLabel` now more colors options, supports bullet/numbered lists and code.
+* Added `Files` native helper to framework Features, used for Xaml2Pdf Sandbox demo.
+* Fixes for the new SkiaLayout type `Wrap`.
 Awesome for Tags/Chips etc. Used in Sandbox for main screen buttons.
-* New `ImageComposite` cache type for redrawing changed areas only, gamechanger for large scrolls with many items.
+Fixes for the new `ImageComposite` cache type that redraws changed areas only, gamechanger for large scrolls with many items.
-* `SkiaRadioButton` can be auto-groupped by parent or by group name, seen in Sandbox project.
-* `SkiaLottie` got new properties `DefaultFrame`, `DefaultFrameWhenOn` and `IsOn`, to be able to easily switch the look between two states.
-In the future it might be replaced with State + States with default frames ranges for them, looking at how **Rive** is designed for this mater.
-* `SkiaMarkdownLabel` can now correctly render `code`.
-* `SkiaBackdrop` can now use canvas or context background while inside cache, control with `UseContext` property.
-* `SkiaShape` became a subclassed `ContentLayout` instead of `SkiaControl`, its `CornerRadius` property changed to MAUI `CornerRadius` struct type.
-* Derived controls that bring additional dependencies moved into separate assemblies/packages: `DrawnUi.Maui.Camera`, `DrawnUi.Maui.MapsUi`, `DrawnUi.MauiGraphics`, `DrawnUi.Maui.Rive`.
-* Fixed random crashes due to disposed items when using `ImageDoubleBuffered` cache type.
-* Long-term awaited layout fixes, and gazillions of other ones.
+* Canvas auto-size fixes, `ImageDoubleBuffered` cache fixes and many others..

 https://github.com/taublast/DrawnUi.Maui/assets/25801194/e9906044-783c-4f3c-aedd-868b0ccf5309